 Matthew Christopher Shepard is a professional conductor, church musician, and guest lecturer based in Kansas City.
 His unique career path has led him to concert halls conducting both professional orchestras and choirs, to collegiate and secondary school classrooms to guest conduct and lecture in musicology and performance practice, and to communities of faith to lead both Christian and Jewish worship services.
 His intellectual curiosity, fearless programming, and magnetic leadership has made him leading conductor in the region.

 Mr. Shepard is founder and conductor of Te Deum, and its early music ensemble, Te Deum Antiqua.
-Now in it’s 14th season, Te Deum has established itself has one of the premier choral ensembles in the region.
-Mr. Shepard is frequently engaged as a conducting clinician, most recently with the University of Kansas and Mid America Nazarene University, and directed the Kansas State Honor Choir at the American Choral Director’s Association State Convention.
+Now in it’s 15th season, Te Deum has established itself has one of the premier choral ensembles in the Midwest region.
+Mr. Shepard is frequently engaged as a conducting clinician, most recently with the University of Kansas and Mid America Nazarene University, and in directed the Kansas State Honor Choir at the 2021 American Choral Director’s Association State Convention.
 With his growing reputation in the Early Music field, Mr. Shepard’s work and contributions to the field were featured in Early Music America, both in a highlight article in their electronic publication,

 oodwinds and voice, Mr. Shepard holds an undergraduate degree from William Jewell College and two master’s degrees, studying both choral and orchestral conducting at the University of Missouri-Kansas City Conservatory of Music and Dance.
 He has also studied as an orchestral conducting fellow at the Conductors Institute at Bard College Conservatory and at the Oregon Bach Festival Composers Institute.